nealbarshes/nealbarshes.github.io/Tutorials/PAD/index.md

 # Why is it Critical to Identify Peripheral Artery Disease (PAD) in Patients with Foot Ulcers?

-Among patients foot ulcer or foot gangrene, 1-year rates of leg amputation are [50-60% (see review)](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20framework%20for%20foot%20keeping.pdf) if peripheral artery disease (PAD) is <i>untreated</i> or <i>unrecognized</i>.
-In contrast, 1-year leg amputation rates <i>following revascularization</i> are [90% (see review)](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20framework%20for%20foot%20keeping.pdf).
+Among patients foot ulcer or foot gangrene, 1-year rates of leg amputation are [50-60% (see review)](https://nealbarshes.github.io/_articles/Barshes-PAD_IdentificationStrategies.pdf) if peripheral artery disease (PAD) is <i>untreated</i> or <i>unrecognized</i>.
+In contrast, 1-year leg amputation rates <i>following revascularization</i> are [90%](https://nealbarshes.github.io/_articles/Barshes-PAD_IdentificationStrategies.pdf).

 Thus, the <b>identification and treatment of PAD</b> in patients with foot ulcers may be the <b>single most influential factor in amputation prevention</b>.
-Revascularization is [cost-effective](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20MOVIE%20analysis.pdf) and may even provide [cost-savings in frail, elderly patients](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20marginal%20patient%20bypass.pdf).
+Revascularization is [cost-effective](https://nealbarshes.github.io/__articles/Barshes-BypassLeg_MOVIEanalysis.pdf) and may even provide [cost-savings in frail, elderly patients](https://nealbarshes.github.io/__articles/Barshes-BypassLeg_MarginalPatients.pdf).

 # Diagnostic Strategies to Identify  Peripheral Artery Disease (PAD)
 There currently is no non-invasive test that has perfect diagnostic accuracy for PAD.
 Because of the negative consequences on limb outcomes that occur when PAD is missed, the ideal strategy toward testing should be: